mlittl/dev.na.bambora.com/source/docs/references/batch_payment_report/index.md

 - **trans_id** - Batch transaction id.
 This is a unique identifier per transaction uploaded to a merchant account across all batch files.
 The unique transaction reference to a batch transaction is a combination of merchant_id, batch_id, and trans_id.
 - **item_number** - Numeric line number within a the batch file for the transaction.
 - **payee_name** - Name of the bank account holder that is being debited or credited.
 - **reference** - Merchant transaction reference field.
-This is equivalent to order number on credit card transactions
+This is equivalent to order number on credit card transactions.
 - **operation_type** - Identifying the transaction as a credit or debit transaction to the payee's account.
   - **C** - a credit to the payee's account.
   - **D** - a debit to the payee's account.